nathanganFR/Nathan_BSE_Portfolio/index.md

 ## Description

-My project is DIY Solder Project Game Kit that have 5 Retro Classic Games for Electronic Soldering Practice and Learning, Comfortable Acrylic Case and Handheld Size, Ideal Gift for Family and Friends by VOGURTIME
+My project is the DIY Solder Project Game Kit, which includes 5 retro classic games for electronic soldering practice and learning.
+The kit comes with a comfortable acrylic case and is handheld in size, making it an ideal gift for family and friends.
-My project made up by a board that hold all the electronics and all the electronics, the soldering process make those parts all works well with each other under the good conductivity of the soldering merterial.
-There are several Power-supply Options – The game kit’s working voltage is DC 3.5-5.5V.
-It is at the same time handy and nice - After you done the whole kit with quality acrylic case, the kit’s size is 3 x 4.2 x 0.8 inch.
-You will feel comfortable with rounded acrylic case and big colorful buttons.
-It looks very nice even it standing there!
-You can play games with a power bank / 5v power adapter / 3 AAA batteries.
-The kit includes a 5V USB power cable and a battery case.
-Install the battery case easily to make it portable.
-It is really cool that you can also change the brightness and volume.
-I learned how to soldering with this project.
+The project consists of a board that holds all the electronic components.
+Through the soldering process, these parts are connected to work together efficiently, ensuring good conductivity through the soldering material.
+There are several power supply options – the game kit operates at a voltage of DC 3.5-5.5V.
+Once the kit is assembled, it fits into a high-quality acrylic case with dimensions of 3 x 4.2 x 0.8 inches.
+The rounded acrylic case and large, colorful buttons make it easy to handle and comfortable to play with.
+It looks great even when just standing there!
+You can power the kit using a power bank, a 5V power adapter, or 3 AAA batteries.
+The kit also includes a 5V USB power cable and a battery case, which can be easily installed to make the kit portable.
+It’s really cool that you can adjust both the brightness and the volume.
+I learned how to solder while working on this project.

 ## Challenge

-In the jounrny of soldering, I faced one challenge, I accidently soldering the part on the board but in the wrong position. which I solved this problem by desoldering.
-I realized that desoldering is really hard, so in the future soldering projects, I try to becareful all the time.
+During the soldering process, I faced a challenge when I accidentally soldered a part onto the board in the wrong position.
+I solved this by desoldering it, but I quickly realized that desoldering is quite difficult.
+As a result, I learned to be more careful in future soldering projects.

 ## Next step